 The Spatial Information Board makes sure we make the most of Scotland's spatial data, helps to support innovative and effective public services and promotes economic growth.

-The Scottish Government's Identity Management and Privacy Principles aim to raise confidence in personal data management.
-The Identity Management and Privacy Principles should be adopted by all Public Service Organisations delivering Scottish public services.
+Our identity management and privacy principles aim to raise confidence in personal data management.
+These principles should be adopted by all public service organisations delivering public services.

 - proving identity or entitlement